madjique/football-planner-tgm-bot/README.md

 All set ✅

-# Customize your Bot for specific telegram group chat
+# Customize your Bot for your own telegram group channel

 in ```runner.rb```